 3. Shake the Can: Mix the varnish thoroughly by shaking the can for at least a minute.

-4. Test Spray: Before applying, test the spray on a scrap piece to ensure the nozzle is working properly.
+4. Test spray: Before applying, test the spray on a scrap piece to ensure the nozzle is working properly.

 5. Apply the Varnish: Hold the can 12-16 inches from the surface and spray using a steady back-and-forth motion.